 - Allocative efficiency

 - Equity

 - Market failure

 - Deadweight loss

 - Marginal private benefit and cost

 - Marginal external benefit and cost

 - Marginal social benefit and cost

 - Social versus private (market) optimum

 - Public goods

 - Non-excludability and non-rivalry

 - Positive and negative externalities

+- Information failure

+- Market dominance

+- Factor immobility

-Theme 3: The National Economy
+Theme 3: The National and International Economy

 Theme 3 provides candidates with an overview of the workings and linkages of the national and international economy.
 Candidates will use the concepts, theories and principles from Themes 1 and 2 to examine the problem of scarcity of resources and the concept of trade-offs at the level of the national economy.
 In particular, candidates will examine how governments make policy choices at the national level to improve living standards.
 In doing so, candidates will discuss how governments consider competing needs, weigh costs and benefits, recognise trade-offs and consequences to make policy decisions.
-Candidates will first gain an understanding of aggregate demand and aggregate supply, before applying these concepts to analyse macroeconomic issues and government decisions at the national level.
-Candidates will also examine domestic and external factors that influence economic growth, price stability and employment, with a focus on how these factors affect a country's standard of living.
+Candidates will first gain an understanding of the circular flow of income model and concepts of aggregate demand and aggregate supply, before applying the concepts to analyse macroeconomic issues and government decisions at the national level.
+Candidates will also examine domestic and external factors that influence economic growth, price stability, employment and balance of trade, with a focus on how these factors affect a country's standard of living.
 In addition, candidates will also discuss the different policy choices available to governments and their effectiveness in achieving higher living standards.

-Theme 3.1 Introduction to Macroeconomic Analysis
+Theme 3.1 Introduction to Macroeconomics